Critical Equipment Maintenance: Assessment & Repair

 Following the manufacturer's maintenance schedule is crucial for managing construction equipment.
 These schedules are based on the equipment's needs to stay in good shape and how often it needs maintenance.

-They include tasks like changing oil or checking filters, tailored to each piece of equipment.
-By following these guidelines, we make sure we're doing the proper maintenance at the correct times.
+They include tasks like changing oil or checking filters tailored to each piece of equipment.
+By following these guidelines, we ensure that we're performing the proper maintenance at the correct times.

 This helps prevent breakdowns and keeps the equipment working well for longer.
 It's also essential for maintaining valid warranties and ensuring safety features are working correctly.